-Dan Brown's The Da Vinci Code is a hugely successful novel currently being translated into forty different languages and earning Brown many millions of dollars.
-It is a book that captivates its readers' attention and leads them on a thrilling story of history, murder, intrigue and religion.
+Dan Brown’s The Da Vinci Code was a hugely successful novel that was translated into over forty different languages and earned Brown many millions of dollars.
+It is a book that captivates its readers’ attention and leads them on a thrilling story of history, murder, intrigue and religion.

 Many have found that the way the story hangs together speaks to them in a new way and has changed how they think about Christianity.
 Television programmes have been aired with people speaking passionately for, and against, the central themes of the book.